 Before starting, decide how you want to Finish the opposite Raw edge from where you’ll be gathering.
 You can create a double Hem, rolled Hem, serged Hem, etc. The choice depends on your project/pattern.
 It’s simply much easier to do this before the fabric is gathered.

 NOTE: You can also cut your strip to be gathered at double the width and fold it in half, creating a folded finished edge.
 In this case you would then be gathering two layers rather than one.
 This is often used for the ruffled edge of a blanket.

 - Continue pulling, adjusting, and evening-out the ruffles as you go.
 Hold firmly but don’t yank.
-If you pull too hard, you could pull our the stitches completely or break the thread.
+If you pull too hard, you could pull out the stitches completely or break the Thread.

 - Repeat the gathering, working from the other side into the center.